 I love that my locally-educated kids are exposed completely to Singaporean culture by being part of the local system.
 It’s such a huge benefit for long-term residents like ourselves.
 But getting a spot for a foreign child continues to be really, really difficult.

 Angelica is in Primary 5 now and has flourished at her local MOE school.
-I am so proud of her, and continue to be impressed with what a lovely community she is part of.
+I am so proud of her and continue to be impressed with what a lovely community she is part of.
 Getting her a spot was hard, and there were many months of worry and stress along the way.
 Luck was on our side and it was a happy day indeed when she was given a place at a local school near to our home.
 Yes, there are more rules and restrictions in the locally-educated Singapore school system, but I try and keep the balance of school and after-school clubs right for her.
-The school itself also works hard at encompassing a more holistic approach, but still keeping its strong academic values.
+The school itself also works hard at encompassing a more holistic approach, while still keeping its strong academic values.
 Her favourite school activity?
 Scouts!

 Unique kids, unique choices

 In a nutshell, so far, so good!
 Two very different children in two very different systems.
-Both are happy and neither care that we pay a large amount more for one than the other.
+Both are happy and neither cares that we pay a large amount more for one than the other.
 To them, they simply ‘go to school’.

 The pros and cons – and the guilt factor (sigh)